 C = Q/V

 V = Applied voltage (in Volts)

-So, any capacitor is basically a setup of two electrodes (conducting materials) separated by a dielectric medium.
+So, any capacitor is a setup of two electrodes (conducting materials) separated by a dielectric medium.
 The unit of capacitance is Farad (Coulomb/Volt), in honor of Michael Faraday.
 The property of a dielectric medium determining charge stored per unit volume on the application of unit voltage is called its permittivity.
-The permittivity of free space or vacuum is a constant called absolute permittivity and is equal to 8.85×10-12 Farad/Metre.
+The permittivity of free space or vacuum is a constant called absolute permittivity equal to 8.85×10-12 Farad/Metre.
 The permittivity of a dielectric medium relative to absolute permittivity is called its relative permittivity or dielectric constant.
-The capacitance of a capacitor depends upon the permittivity of the dielectric medium used in it, shape, size and construction of the capacitor.
+The capacitance of a capacitor depends upon the permittivity of the dielectric medium used in it, the shape, size, and construction of the capacitor.